ocaml/opam/doc/pages/FAQ.md

 The file format is human-readable, so you are free to edit the file before doing the `import` if you need to customise the installation.

+You may also want to have a look at the `opam lock` plugin, that can memorise the precise set of installed dependencies for a local package, and the associated `opam install DIR --locked` command that can restore them.

 ---

 #### 🐫  I installed a package by hand / used ``ocamlfind remove`` / fiddled with the installed packages and opam is out of sync.
 Help !